NREL/EnergyPlus/doc/src/docs/EngineeringReference/07-Daylighting.md

 Figure 74.
 Diagram of Transmittance and Reflectance Correlations Used based on U and SHGC.

 There are ten different correlations, A thru J, for both transmission and reflectance.
 The correlations are used in various weighting and interpolation schemes according the figure above.
 The correlations are normalized against the performance at normal incidence.
 EnergyPlus uses these correlations to store the glazing system’s angular performance at 10 degree increments and interpolates between them during simulations.
-The model equations use the cosine of the incidence angle, <div img="image948.txt">\(\cos (\varphi )\)</div>, as the independent variable.
+The model equations use the cosine of the incidence angle, <span>$\cos (\varphi )$</span>, as the independent variable.
 The correlations have the form:

 <div>\[T\;or\;R = a\cos {(\varphi )^4} + b\cos {(\varphi )^3} + c\cos {(\varphi )^2} + d\cos (\varphi ) + e\]</div>